 Jonathan is a Past President of the National Flute Association.

 Jonathan’s teaching experience includes his present position as Professor of Flute at the University of Illinois at Urbana-Champaign, where he was awarded the Campus Award for Excellence in Undergraduate Instruction in 2016, and the College of Fine and Applied Arts Award for Excellence in Teaching in 2017.
-He spends summers performing and teaching at Aria International, at the Madeline Island Chamber Music festival, and at the University of Illinois Summer Youth Music Pre-College Flute Seminar.
+He spends summers performing and teaching at Aria International, at the Madeline Island Chamber Music, and at the University of Illinois Summer Youth Music Pre-College Flute Seminar.

 The University of Illinois flute studio boasts a proud heritage of producing some of the country's finest musicians.
 Flutists are encouraged to cultivate their playing in a supportive and stimulating environment, while playing in some of the nation's finest ensembles.
 In addition to the wealth of class offerings a major university provides, flute majors enjoy a small school's feel with myriad opportunities to work closely with Professor Keeble.
 In addition to weekly lessons, flute students hone their skills in studio class, and may continue their studies through courses such as orchestral flute repertoire, and flute pedagogy.
 Please feel free to contact Professor Keeble if you have any questions about the program.